Bourbaki degree of pairs of projective surfaces: Introduction

-and, by definition, the \emph{degree} $\deg(\Sigma)$ is the leading coefficient above.
+and, by definition, the leading coefficient $\deg(\Sigma_f)$ is the \emph{degree} of the singular scheme.
 Moreover, assuming the hypersurface $V(f)$ is reduced, we obtain $s \leq n-2$.
-For example, if $n = 2$, $\deg(\Sigma)$ coincides with the Tjurina number of the projective plane curve $V(f) \subset \mathbb{P}^2$, and it appears in the formula of the Bourbaki degree of a projective curve (given in \cite{jardim2023bourbakidegreeplaneprojective}):
+For $n = 2$, this means singularities are isolated, and $\deg(\Sigma_f)$ coincides with the Tjurina number of the projective plane curve $V(f) \subset \mathbb{P}^2$.
+The formula of the Bourbaki degree in this case is (\cite[Theorem 2.1]{jardim2023bourbakidegreeplaneprojective}):